nodeca/bag.js/README.md

 [![Build Status](https://travis-ci.org/nodeca/bag.js.svg?branch=master)](https://travis-ci.org/nodeca/bag.js)
 [![NPM version](https://img.shields.io/npm/v/bagjs.svg?style=flat)](https://www.npmjs.org/package/bagjs)

-__bag.js__ is loader for `.js` / `.css` and other files, that uses browser stores for caching.
+> __bag.js__ is loader for `.js` / `.css` and other files, that uses IndexedDB/ WebSQL / localStorage for caching.
 Consider it as alternative for other types of loaders for modern browsers, that reduce number of server requests, especially for mobile devices.
 Also __bag.js__  can be used as simple key/value storage, that doesn't require you to know details about IndexedDB and WebSQL.

 This project is inspired by __[basket.js](http://addyosmani.github.io/basket.js/)__, but provides more safe storages for big assets and universal key/value interface.